 |Hmong people in Nan province|

-PEOPLENan province is home to descendants of the former rulers of Sukhothai, Laos and Chiang Mai.
+PeopleThere are about 500.000 people living in Nan province.
+Nan province is home to descendants of the former rulers of Sukhothai, Laos and Chiang Mai.
 But also home to the descendants of many ethnic minorities that came to live in the mountains of Nan province.
-Currently about 10% of the people of Nan province are ethnic minorities with a majority of them being Mien (Yao) and Hmong, but also lesser know Mlabri (Phi Tong Luang), Khamu, Thins and Tai Lue (Thai Lue).
+Currently about 10% of the people of Nan province are ethnic minorities with a majority of them being Mien (Yao) and Hmong, but also lesser know Mlabri (Phi Tong Luang), Khamu, Thins and Tai Lue (Thai Lue) and Lua people.
 The remote and isolated location has without any doubts strongly contributed to the fact that traditional ways of living and many aspects of local cultures are still greatly preserved.
 Nearly all people now speak Thai, but besides of that also speak their own specific dialect and/or traditional language like Tai Lue or Khamu.

 |Old photos of Nan town|